clovisgakam/ledgers/keycloak/keycloak-sandbox-theme/Sandbox theme for Keycloak.md

 ## Sources?

 You may find the sources of the Dynamic Sandbox theme in the 'sandbox' directory.
 The 'sandbox.jar' is ready to use archive with this theme.
-Is is also possible to create your own theme and deploy it to your Keycloak instance.
+It is also possible to create your own theme and deploy it to your Keycloak instance.